cjungmann/bash_builtin/README.md

   builtin.

 - **func_iface.c**
   The name is a bit misleading.
-This builtin implements a very simple handle object by exploiting the rarely if ever used `att_special` attribute and casting the interface to `char*` fot the SHELL_VAR::value member.
-Since Bash expect the `value` member to be a simple memory string, this builtin disposes of the interface and sets `value` to NULL so Bash leaves it alone.
+This builtin implements a handle that can be returned to the calling script to be used to call back into the builtin from Bash functions.
+As a proof of concept, the handle is very simple, with just barely enough utility to prove that the Bash script can manipulate a suspended builtin object.
+The handle object is created by exploiting the rarely if ever used `att_special` attribute and casting the interface to `char*` and saving it to the SHELL_VAR::value member.
+Since Bash expects the `value` member to be a simple memory string, this builtin disposes of the interface and sets `value` to NULL so Bash leaves it alone.

 ## Other Interesting Files